Use JavaScript to Add a Dynamic Table of Contents to Your Pages

 Creating the Table of Contents

-This JavaScript function takes four parameters, only one mandatory.
-Select the target <div> element to write the table to and, optionally, a scope to limit the table to (the page body is the default), the number of heading levels to include (from 1 for <h2> tags only up to 5 to include from <h2> to <h6> with 3 as default) and a title (if any) to display.
+This function takes four parameters, only one mandatory, the id of the container to write the contents to.
+Optionally, a scope to limit the table to (the page body is the default), the number of heading levels to include (from 1 for <h2> tags only up to 5 to include from <h2> to <h6> with 3 as default) and a title (if any) to display.

 Inline comments below describe the process: